Why Network Architecture Determines Your Breach Risk

 2. Segmented Network Architecture (Minimum Acceptable Standard)

 Proper VLAN segmentation blocks a significant portion of lateral movement attempts and reduces ransomware spread by limiting which systems an attacker can reach from a compromised workstation.
 Implementation typically costs $500–$2,000 for managed switches and firewall configuration for a 10–25 employee business.
-When properly configured with inter-VLAN firewall controls, this architecture meets PCI DSS segmentation requirements, HIPAA access control standards, and FTC Safeguards Rule network isolation mandates.

 3. Zero Trust Network Architecture (Recommended Modern Standard)